 What is a Composite Baseball Bat?

-A composite baseball bat is made out of reinforced carbon fiber polymer materials, providing a bat with less density and what is commonly seen as more pop than an alloy bat.
+Composite baseball bats are made from reinforced carbon fiber polymer materials, providing a bat with less density.
+They are commonly seen to have more “pop” than an alloy bat.

-Similar to aluminum bats, composites are created using a wide variety of different carbon fiber materials, each offering a unique component to make up the durable barrel and large sweet spot.
-Hybrid bats are common, as composite materials are very flexible in their bat construction utilization.
+Like aluminum bats, composites are created using a wide variety of carbon fiber materials, each offering a unique component to make up the durable barrel and large sweet spot.
+Hybrid bats are popular, as composite materials are very flexible in their bat construction utilization.
 Composites are popular BBCOR bat selections for high school players looking for a consistent swing.

 A notable difference in this type of bat is the trampoline effect, or when the ball “jumps” off the bat after contact.
 When the barrel material is softer, the ball will leave the bat faster (due to the baseball retaining the energy from the pitcher).
 A composite bat material can be manipulated to be softer to create a higher trampoline effect than an aluminum alloy or wood bat.